bentpetersendk/mjolnir_ucph/docs/source/software.rst

 Software
 =====

-Software can be loaded in two ways: using Conda environment or load as module
+Software can be loaded in two ways: using a Conda environment or loaded as a module.
+For most users, loading the software as a module is the preferred way to work.

 Conda Environments
 -----